maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be compromised.

-The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
-We must make a decision for each operation when we encounter a failure; wait, retry or cancel?

 ## Observability

 To be able to navigate operations through a complex distributed system observability is key as it gives us operational visibility and helps us understand system bottlenecks.